 Lately, limited clinical research has even raised the intriguing possibility that the ketogenic diet might help ease some of the deviant behaviors seen in children with autism spectrum disorder.
 This is a neurodevelopmental disorder that affects mostly language and social function.
 Some children seem to show significant behavior improvement on a ketogenic diet variant, consisting of MCT.
 On the downside, many children with autism don’t tolerate changes in dietary and other routines too well.

-Try giving your chronic headache a ketogenic remedy
+Try giving your chronic headache a keto remedy

 Let us end this list of possible benefits of the ketogenic diet in neurological disorders with one of the most common headache disorders; migraine.
 Scientists have come to some good theoretical reasons to consider the ketogenic diet for a chronic migraine.
 Supposedly, there is an overlap of migraines and epilepsy, although the intrinsic mechanisms, underlying both phenomena, differ in many aspects.
 If you happen to be one of the chronic migraine sufferers, you might be aware that doctors can prescribe certain antiepileptic drugs for this specific form of headaches.
 Interestingly, the first report of using the ketogenic diet to treat a migraine came as early as in the 1920’s, soon after the diet’s first use for epilepsy.